Crohn’s Disease – Diagnosis, Symptoms, and Treatment

 - Anal fissures

-Patients with ulcerative colitis or Crohn’s disease affecting the colon typically have abdominal pain, bloating, and bloody diarrhea due to inflammation, mucosal ulceration, and bleeding in the large intestine.
+Patients with ulcerative colitis or Crohn’s disease that is affecting the colon typically have abdominal pain, bloating, and bloody diarrhea due to inflammation, mucosal ulceration, and bleeding in the large intestine.
 Long-term or intermittent inflammation involving the terminal ileum – as is frequently seen in Crohn’s disease –may result in the development of fat malabsorption and nutritional deficiencies (especially vitamins A, D, E, and K).
-Chronic intestinal inflammation may also result in the formation of fistulae, abscesses, and strictures.

 How Common is Crohn's Disease?